cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 Reason:

-Docker is widely used software.
-ContainerD implements CRI(container runtime interface) and is used in several public cloud offerings.
+Docker is widely used software, containerd implements CRI(container runtime interface) and is used in several public cloud offerings.